-The Fund and/or the Manager, on behalf of the Fund, are party to the Declaration of Trust, the Management Agreement, the Advisory Services Agreement, the Portfolio Management Agreement and the Custodian Agreement.
+The Fund and/or the Manager, on behalf of the Fund, are party to the Declaration of Trust, the Management Agreement, the Advisory Services Agreement, the Portfolio Management Agreement and the Custodial Services Agreement.
 Copies of these material contracts may be accessed by prospective or existing Unitholders at www.sedar.com under the Fund's profile.
 They are also available at the Fund's office during normal business hours.
-Details regarding each of these contracts are provided in section 1.1 in the case of the Declaration of Trust and in section 8 in the case of the other contracts.
+Details regarding each of these contracts are provided in section 1.1 of this Annual Information Form in the case of the Declaration of Trust and in section 8 of this Annual Information Form in the case of the other contracts.